-We are delighted to announce that the Salisbury Soroptimist STEM Challenge is back for its fourth year.
-The competition, with cash prizes for both winning teams and schools is generously sponsored by Gilo Industries.
+The competition, with cash prizes for both winning teams and schools has previously been generously sponsored by Gilo Industries and Wessex Archaeology.
 It is for girls in local schools at KeyStage 3&4 and aims to encourage them to consider careers in Science, Technology, Engineering and Mathematics.

 The girls taking part in the challenge are asked to consider what simple sustainable innovation could make life better for people living in poverty in the developing world.
 Teams of up to five are challenged to design and create a prototype for a sustainable innovation that could improve the lifestyle of people living in the third world.

 2020’s winning team was Archimedes Crew from Godolphin School, who said of their project: ‘Our device would bring a solution to the food security issue in the Central African Republic as it would bring access to sufficient affordable and nutritious food.
 Our project is a device that transports water from a local river to a water tank and then distributes it to nearby rooftops for crop growth.’